 Their discussion gave Fox an idea—what if he could create a tool that could safely move patients out of bed and place them into a wheelchair, all without putting the caretakers under physical strain?
 Fox quickly changed his initial wheelchair design, opting instead to create a device that would safely and effectively solve this problem.
-To further pursue his idea, Fox formed Zephyr Mobility, drawing on the expertise of BME faculty to aid him in his efforts.
+To further pursue his idea, Fox formed a company, drawing on the expertise of BME faculty to aid him in his efforts.

 “My BME advisor, Professor Robert Malkin, was the first person I went to for advice, and he helped me plan an ambitious development strategy,” says Fox, a senior in BME.
 “He continually encouraged me that I was moving in the right direction.”